Different Types of Cocktail Shakers - From Boston to Parisian

 They come in various finishes like silver, copper, or gold.
 No matter which one you choose, you will enjoy those quality shakers for a long time.

 My second recommendation is a cobbler shaker.
 This one from OXO is a brilliant choice for beginners.
-You can shake cocktails without an additional strainer or jigger.
+You can measure ingredients without a jigger, shake cocktails easily, and strain them without an additional Hawthorne strainer.

 Additionally, the Cobbler Shaker from OXO has silicone seals to ensure you don't spill any liquid.

-With 24oz, this shaker, too, allows to mix up two cocktails at once.
+Holding 24 ounces, this shaker allows you to mix up two cocktails at once.

-I absolutely like the elegant design of a French Shaker.
-If you're after a shaker that's also looking great in your home bar, check this one out.
+I absolutely love the elegant design of a French Shaker.
+If you're after an elegant shaker for your home bar, check this one out.

 If you're starting from scratch, this set comes in handy.
-Not only will you get a great cocktail shaker but also a solid strainer and a jigger - The basic equipment for any bartender.
+Not only will you get a great cocktail shaker, but also a solid Hawthorne strainer and a jigger - The basic equipment for any bartender.

-This one was tested by professional barkeepers and is a 100% high-quality solution: a durable cocktail-making set that will stay with you for a long time.
+This one was tested by professional bartenders and is a 100% high-quality solution.
+A durable cocktail-shaker set that will stay with you for a long time.

 If you don't already have any tools, you can consider buying a set to save some bucks.